RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We built an initial prototype of Riffle: a state manager for web browser apps, implemented as a reactive layer over the SQLite embedded relational database.
 The reactive layer runs in the UI thread, and sends queries to a SQLite database running locally on-device.
 For rendering, we use React, which interacts with Riffle via custom hooks.

-To run apps in the browser (pictured above), we run the SQLite database in a web worker and persist data to IndexedDB, using [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
+To run apps in the browser (pictured below), we run the SQLite database in a web worker and persist data to IndexedDB, using [SQL.js](https://sql.js.org) and [absurd-sql](https://github.com/jlongster/absurd-sql).
 We also have a desktop app version based on [Tauri](https://tauri.studio/) (an Electron competitor that uses native webviews instead of bundling Chromium); in that architecture we run the frontend UI in a webview and run SQLite in a native process, persisting to the device filesystem.

 ![](/assets/blog/prelude/prototype.png)